 - Brotli: ON

 Nice!
 Mission accomplished.
 You will be redirected to the Cloudflare dashboard after saving the domain settings.
 The nameserver change might not have been processed yet, and you can check the status from Cloudflare to confirm.
-Once everything has synced, your custom domain will properly direct to your Swell store—SLL and all.
+Once everything has synced, your custom domain will properly direct to your Swell store—SSL and all.